-Dr. István Gresa (57) graduated from the College of Finance and Accounting in 1974 and received a degree in economics from the Budapest University of Economics in 1980.
-He earned a Ph.D. from the same establishment in 1983.
+Dr. István Gresa (59) graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Budapest University of Economic Sciences in 1980.
+He earned a PhD from the same establishment in 1983.
 He has worked in the banking sector since 1989.
 Between 1989 and 1993 he was branch manager of Budapest Bank's Zalaegerszeg branch.
-From 1993 he was director of OTP Bank's Zala County Directorate, and from 1998 he served as the director of the Bank's West Transdanubian Region.
-Since 1 March 2006 he has been Deputy CEO of OTP Bank and the Head of the Credit Approval and Risk Management Division and chairman of the Board of Directors of OTP Factoring Zrt., and from 22 May 2007 chairman of the Board of Directors of OTP Healthcare Fund Zrt.
-As of 31 December 2009 he held 63,758 ordinary OTP shares.
+From 1993 he was director of OTP Bank's Zala County Directorate, and from 1998 he served as the executive director of the bank's West Transdanubian Region.
+Since 1 March 2006 he has been Deputy CEO of OTP Bank and the head of the Credit Approval and Risk Management Division and chairman of the Board of Directors at OTP Factoring Ltd. Since 22 May 2007 he has been chairman of the Board of Directors at the OTP National Health Fund.
+As of 31 December 2011 he held 63,758 ordinary OTP shares.